 Charlie has extensive leadership experience in both the energy sector and the voluntary sector.
-His work in the energy sector included senior roles with Bow Valley Industries, TransCanada Pipelines, Encor Energy Corporation Inc. and Nexen, where he retired as President and CEO in 2008.
-Since then he has served on the Boards of Pure Technologies Ltd., Enbridge Inc., Enbridge Income Fund, the Climate Change and Emission Management Corporation (CCEMC) and Alberta Innovates – Energy and Environment Solutions.
-He is very active in the voluntary sector, with current roles including Chair of the Hull Child and Family Foundation, Chair of the Honorary Patrons’ Council for the Alberta Children’s Hospital Foundation, Chair of the Alberta Children’s Hospital Research Institute, and Vice Chair of the Canada West Foundation.
+He retired as President and CEO of Nexen in 2008.
+His previous work in the energy sector included senior roles with Bow Valley Industries, TransCanada Pipelines, Encor Energy Corporation Inc. Since then he has served on the boards of Pure Technologies Ltd., Enbridge Inc., Enbridge Income Fund, the Climate Change and Emission Management Corporation (CCEMC) and Alberta Innovates – Energy and Environment Solutions.
+He is very active in the voluntary sector, with current roles including Chair of the Hull Child and Family Foundation, Chair of the Honorary Patrons’ Council for the Alberta Children’s Hospital Foundation, Chair of the Alberta Children’s Hospital Research Institute, and Vice-Chair of the Canada West Foundation.

-Judy is semi-retired as principal of On Management Health Group, a company that consults across Canada on organizing and policy in health care, health care research and the voluntary sector.
-In addition to her professional role, she has held over 20 leadership positions in health and research organizations, and has recently completed a term on the Board of the Health Quality Council of Alberta.
+Judy is retired as principal of On Management Health Group, a company that consults across Canada on organizing and policy in health care, health care research and the voluntary sector.
+She has held more than 20 leadership positions in health and research organizations, and has recently completed a term on the board of the Health Quality Council of Alberta.
 She has received three national awards that recognize her achievements in the voluntary sector including the Queen’s Gold Jubilee Medal.
 As a result of family experiences in the health care system, Judy now devotes most of her volunteer time to enhancing patient/family voice in safety and quality discussions.
 She is an active member of Patients for Patient Safety Canada and a Patient Safety Champion (Canada).

 Annamarie is a healthcare consultant with 30 years of diverse healthcare experience.
 She holds a diploma, Bachelor’s and Masters Degree in Nursing along with credentials as a Project Management Professional (PMP) and certificates in Enterprise Risk Management, Appreciative Inquiry, and Media relations.
 Her professional focus for the past 15 years has centered around governance, strategic planning, policy, and project management.
 As a governor, she has served two terms on the Board of Directors for the Health Quality Council of Alberta where she was Vice-Chair.
 She is also currently a member of the Board of Directors for Alberta Benefits Corporation.
 In her role as a Project Management consultant, she has led large information management/technology projects in hospitals and more recently co-led Primary Care transformation strategies across Alberta (PCN Evolution) from 2014 through 2016.